qpwoeirut/2048-solver/roadmap.md

 I will do more research on this technique soon, since I currently haven't taken the time to properly understand it.
 From what I know, one of the downsides of using minimax is that the computer's tile placement is random and not necessarily adversarial.
 As a result, using minimax leads to a very cautious player.
-I suppose if one is aiming for high success rate that is fine, but it seems nonoptimal when attempting to achieve the highest possible score.
+I suppose if one is aiming for high success rate that is fine, but it seems non-optimal when attempting to achieve the highest possible score.

 ### Expectimax Optimization